Len Dawson: After professional football

-In 1966, while still playing for the Chiefs, Dawson became sports director at KMBC-TV in Kansas City.
+In 1966, while still playing for the Chiefs, Dawson became the sports director at KMBC-TV in Kansas City.
 On March 16, 2009, Dawson announced he would step down from anchoring on a nightly basis, but would still report for KMBC during the Chiefs football season and would fill in when other anchors were on leave.

 From 1977 to 2001, Dawson hosted HBO's Inside the NFL.
 He also worked as an analyst for NBC's AFC coverage from 1977 to 1982.
 From 1985 to 2017, Dawson was the color analyst for the Chiefs' radio broadcast team.
 In 2012, Dawson was honored with the Pete Rozelle Radio-Television Award presented by the Pro Football Hall of Fame for his longtime contributions as a sports broadcaster.
 At the beginning of his final season as the Chiefs radio analyst, the Chiefs named their broadcast booth at Arrowhead Stadium after Dawson.
 When he retired after the 2017 season, he had spent 58 years with the Texans/Chiefs organization.

 In 1979, Dawson was enshrined in the Kansas City Chiefs Hall of Fame, followed by induction into the Pro Football Hall of Fame in 1987 and Purdue's Intercollegiate Athletics Hall of Fame in 1996.
 In 2008, he was awarded the Walter Camp Distinguished American Award.

-In 2006, Dawson was interviewed for the NFL Network documentary America's Game: The Super Bowl Champions chronicling the 1969 Kansas City Chiefs season.
+In 2006, Dawson appeared in the NFL Network documentary America's Game: The Super Bowl Champions chronicling the 1969 Kansas City Chiefs season.

-Dawson teamed with Depend in 1998 to encourage men to visit their doctors and to be screened for prostate cancer.
+Dawson teamed with Depend in 1998 to encourage men to visit their doctors and be screened for prostate cancer.

 Personal life and death

 Dawson was married to his high school sweetheart from 1954 until her death in 1978.
 He had two children.
 He later remarried and remained married until his death.

 In 1991, Dawson was diagnosed with prostate cancer.

 On August 12, 2022, Dawson's family announced that he had entered hospice care at the University of Kansas Medical Center in Kansas City, Kansas.
-He died on August 24, at the age of 87.
+He died on August 24 at the age of 87.
 He had been one of the last living members of the Chiefs franchise who dated back to its time in Dallas.

 The Chiefs wore a decal with the number 16 on their helmets for the entire 2022 season in honor of Dawson.
 Before their first offensive play of the preseason game the day after his death, the Chiefs lined up in a huddle popularized by Dawson, where the quarterback stands in front of the other 10 offensive players instead of standing in the middle with the players making a circle around him.